The quick and easy guide to backup your LinkedIn, Facebook, Google+, Twitter & Pinterest accounts like a boss.

 I chose “Microsoft Outlook (.CSV file)”.
 The result included Title, First Name, Last Name, E-mail Address, Company, Job Title and much more.

 - Click on “Profile” to visit your profile page

-- Look for the Edit button with the down arrow.
-Hover your mouse over it and then choose Export to PDF from the menu that appears.
+- Hover your mouse over the arrow beside “View profile as” and then choose Save to PDF from the choices.

 The entire profile gets exported, including skill endorsements and recommendations, but only the latter are credited.

 To download and view your Twitter archive, containing everything you’ve ever tweeted or retweeted, but nothing about your followers, fans, Lists or DMs:

 - When your download is ready, we’ll send an email with a download link to the confirmed email address associated with your Twitter account.
 This is to block people from downloading someone else’s twitter archive.

 - Once you receive the email, click the Download now button to log in to your Twitter account.